What is neurostimulation?

 When is the first experiment starting?

-We expect that work will commence in the second quarter of 2017.
+We expect that work will commence in the second half of 2018.

 How can I help?

 We’re so pleased you asked!
 Your support is vital in ensuring this vision can be realised and help delivered to those who suffer most.

 Donations and regular giving are always most welcome.
 As are the many other ways to support this vital work including fund-raising, skilled volunteering, in-kind contributions, bequests and more.

 Your support is invaluable to the success of the program, call or email us today to learn about the impact your contribution will have, or to find out how we can help you in your fundraising efforts.